tartley/tartley.github.io/posts/python-deployment-sucks.md

 .. title: Python Deployment Sucks
 .. slug: python-deployment-sucks
 .. date: 2009-09-28 13:26:45-05:00
-.. tags: software,python
+.. tags: geek,software,python
 -->

-I don't want to whinge just for the sake of whinging.
-But I think it's healthy to assess something I currently find difficult, that I might better understand where the deficiencies lie and how they might be addressed.
+I don't want to whinge.
+But I think it's healthy to assess something I currently find difficult, that I might better understand where the deficiencies lie - probably in me - and how they might be addressed.

 Deploying a Python program to fellow programmers is easy - just send them the script, they can install the interpreter if they haven't